cloudfour/drizzle/docs/README.md

 ## Installation

-[Download](https://github.com/cloudfour/drizzle/archive/master.zip) and extract a copy of the Drizzle source before navigating to the resulting folder and running:
+[Download](https://github.com/cloudfour/drizzle/archive/master.zip) and extract a copy of the Drizzle source, then run this command in the resulting directory:

 ```sh
 npm start
 ```

-This will install dependencies, build your toolkit, and start the development server.
-The results can then be viewed at <http://localhost:3000>.
+This will install dependencies, build your toolkit, and start the development server at <http://localhost:3000>.

 ## Commands

 Drizzle is controlled by [npm-scripts](npm-script) and [Gulp](gulp).
-Here are the ones you're most likely to need:
+Here are the commands you'll use most often:

 | Command      | Outcome
 | ---          | ---
-| `npm start`  | Install package dependencies, generate static output, start the development server, and watch for file changes.
+| `npm start`  | Install package dependencies, build your toolkit, start the development server, and watch for file changes.
-| `gulp build` | Generate static output.
+| `gulp build` | Build your toolkit.
-| `gulp clean` | Delete static output.
 | `gulp serve` | Start the development server.

+- [ ] **TODO**: ^ Are we happy with these?

 _Refer to the [Tasks](#tasks) section for information on the available Gulp tasks._

 # Toolkit Structure

-New projects will have a directory structure similar to this:
+New projects will have a directory structure similar to:

 ```
 src